Does Hydrogen Peroxide Kill Fleas?

 What Other Types of Pests Can Hydrogen Peroxide Affect?

 Hydrogen peroxide is not intended as a primary pest control agent.
-While it may have some effect on small insects like ants or aphids, the strength of these effects vary and it’s not an effective solution for pest control.
+While it may have some effect on small insects, the strength of these effects vary and it’s not an effective solution for pest control.
 You’re better off using dedicated pest control treatments and strategies for each specific pest issue.

 What is the Impact of these Substances on Dogs?